 Catch Sunrise Over Barrier Lake

 Barrier Lake is one of the most popular spots to head in all of Kananaskis.
-It’s beautiful for one, but you can reach the trailhead in less than an hour from Calgary, as it’s located right after the entrance to Kananaskis.
+It’s beautiful for one, but it’s popular as you can reach the trailhead in less than an hour from Calgary, as it’s located right after the entrance to Kananaskis.

 Visitors can choose to either enjoy the lakeshore of Barrier Lake, or go for a moderate hike to the Prairie View lookout point, head up Jewell Pass via the Prairie View trail, or continue up to Yates Mountain and check out the Barrier Lake Fire Lookout.